aeternity/protocol/AENS.md

 ## Overview

-Names are part of a namespace, which works just like DNS, e.g. `mywallet.aet` or `привет.aet` are part of the same `.aet` namespace.
+Names are part of a namespace, which works just like DNS, e.g. `mywallet.test` or `привет.test` are part of the same `.test` namespace.

 ## Governance

-This first draft of the AENS is not going to have any governance mechanism but will only allow registrations under a single namespace: `.aet`.
+This first draft of the AENS is not going to have any governance mechanism but will only allow registrations under a single namespace: `.test`.
 We will also not include mechanisms similar to the `sunrise` and `landrush` periods, which are common for DNS, where registration is restricted to small select groups and trademark holders in order to avoid name squatting, before